-Contradictory findings were reported in earlier investigations of SAB's impact on FRs^{8,12}.
+Contradictory findings were reported in earlier investigations of SAB's impact on FRs.
 The current investigation's results, which align with those of a study by Alsalili et al.18, did not show a relationship between SAB and low FRs.
 In contrast to the current work, propofol has been shown to have deleterious effects on FRs that are dose- and time-dependent in mice 7,8.
 Ben-Shlomo et al.19 found that SABdid does not negatively impact human fertility or embryo quality.
-When compared to FRs recorded using lidocaine and prilocaine, the use of GA appeared to be associated with lower FRs in another study20.
-Equivalent IVF results after SAB, no anesthetic regimens were administered21, and equivalent FRs in the SAB groups were found^{1,22}.
-Contradictory findings were reported in earlier investigations of SAB's impact on FRs^{8,18}.
-The current investigation's results, which align with those of a study by Alsalili et al.18, did not show a relationship between SAB and low FRs.
+When compared to FRs recorded using lidocaine and prilocaine, the use of GA appeared to be associated with lower FRs in another study.
+Equivalent IVF results after SAB, no anesthetic regimens were administered, and equivalent FRs in the SAB groups were found.
+Contradictory findings were reported in earlier investigations of SAB's impact on FRs.
+The current investigation's results, which align with dose- and time-dependent in mice.
+Ben-Shlomo et al. found that propofol did not negatively impact a relationship between SAB and low FRs.